 Need help meeting these requirements?
 Check out our Academic Upgrading options.

-By October 1, you must provide completed forms supplied in acceptance package.
-Incomplete certifications or documentation will prevent students from entering the clinical practice placements.
+Incomplete certifications or documentation will prevent students from entering the clinical

-- Proof of current immunization status as outlined in the Practice Education Guidelines
+- Proof of current immunization status as outlined by the BC Centre for Disease

 - TB screening: Negative TB skin test or negative chest x-ray.